Mathew-Harvey/video_chat_OneToMany/README.md

 ## Usage
 * Run npm install.
 * Add your firebase config details to Server/firebase.js.
-* Run "npm start devStart" to start the app locally
+* Run "npm start devStart" to start the app locally - (if this fails after a while run 'npm install' again)

  ## Setup your own firebase realtime datastore
  * Navigate to: https://firebase.google.com/